Fluticasone/vilanterol (By breathing)

 - Each time you open the cover of the inhaler and hear a click, the inhaler is ready to use.
 Do not close the cover again until you have taken your dose.
 You will lose the dose if you open and close the cover without inhaling the medicine.

 - When you take a dose, inhale through your mouth.
-Do not breath in through your nose.
+Do not breathe in through your nose.

-- When the counter on the medicine turns red, there are less than 10 doses left.
+- The left half of the counter on the inhaler will turn red when there are less than 10 doses left.
 Refill your prescription as soon as possible.
+Throw the inhaler when it reaches 0, or if it has been 6 months since you last opened the foil tray.

 Drugs and Foods to Avoid: